KuramaSyu/GoToHell/README.md

 - [ ] Show all multipliers in the settings
 - [ ] make Overview boxes in Shortcut Modal clickable
 - [ ] animation when the one not added sport via modal is added to the col
+- [ ] calculate Plank seconds to minutes

 #### Perf